ayush-bisht/Operating-Systems/README.md

  <!--   For each assignment there is corresponding PDF that has full description on what tasks need to be accomplished in that assignment.-->
  For each assignment the folder named "TMP" contains all the files which I modified/added to existing basic code structure for XINU OS to accomplish the particular task.
-The original XINU configuration provided is also included as a TGZ file.
+The original XINU configuration provided for each assignment is also included as a TGZ file.

 PA0 - Basic kernel programming practice on XINU OS.